Bowdoin College Catalogue and Academic Handbook

 Previous terms offered: Spring 2023.

-ITAL 3013 (c, IP, VPA) Media Made in Italy, But Not Necessarily for Italians
+ITAL 3013 (c, IP, VPA) Media Made in Italy, but Not Necessarily for Italians

 Examines the aesthetic and narrative qualities of recent Italian television in the globalized context of the streaming era.
-Focuses in particular on the role of cultural specificity, or "italianità", in Italian-language media intended for the international market.
+Focuses in particular on the role of cultural specificity, or "italianità,"”, in Italian-language media intended for the international market.
 Explores developments in the transnational circulation of Italian television series in relation to streaming technology, platforms, economics, and media policies in Italy and abroad.
-Analyzes contemporary series like Gomorrah, Luna Nera, My Brilliant Friend, and Mare Fuori as well as their popularity with global audiences.
+Analyzes contemporary series like Gomorrah, Luna Nera, My Brilliant Friend, and Mare Fuori, as well as their popularity with global audiences.
 Coursework includes the creation of an analytical or creative video essay in addition to traditional written research.
-Previous experience with video editing software like Premiere or Final Cut Pro is beneficial, but not required.
-Note: Students taking the course to fulfill a 3000-level course requirement for the Italian Studies or Romance Languages and Literatures major or the minor in Italian Studies will view media and submit written and videographic assignments in Italian, meeting regularly with instructor and/or Italian teaching fellow to support continuing development of Italian-language skills.
-Course may be counted toward the non-US cinema requirement for the Cinema Studies minor.
+Previous experience with video- editing software like Premiere or Final Cut Pro is beneficial, but not required.
+Note: Students taking the course to fulfill a 3000-level course requirement for the Italian Sstudies or Romance lLanguages and lLiteratures major or the minor in Italian sStudies will view media and submit written and videographic assignments in Italian, meeting regularly with an instructor and/or Italian teaching fellow to support continuing development of Italian-language skills.
+Course may be counted toward the non-US cinema requirement for the cCinema sStudies minor.
 Language of instruction is English.
+(Same as: CINE 3013)

 ITAL 3016 (c) Red, White, Green, and...Noir: Reading Italy through Crime Fiction